 Mark Boyle - Non-Executive Chair

-Mark Boyle became non-executive chair of The Pensions Regulator in April 2014.
+Mark Boyle became non-executive chair of The Pensions Regulator in April 2014, and was reappointed for a further three-year term in March 2018.
 Mark has a 30-year career spanning three separate spheres – banking, FTSE corporate and central government.

 From 2011 until March 2016, Mark was also the independent non-executive chair of HM Land Registry.